-- Empower one another by sharing experiences, strengths and hopes
+- Empowering one another by sharing experiences, strengths and hopes

 - Resource Referrals

-In Adoptees Connect Groups, you’ll find Adult Adoptees with problems like yours.
-Members of a connect group usually share their personal experiences and offer one another emotional comfort and moral support.
+In Adoptees Connect Groups, you’ll find Adult Adoptees with problems just like yours.
+Members of a Connect group usually share their personal experiences and offer one another emotional comfort and moral support.
 They may also offer practical advice and tips to help you cope with your situation.

-At Adoptees Connect we’re focused and dedicated on building lifelong relationships with one another.
-We’re walking life out together by planning fun activities, hosting small group monthly meetings and walking life out together.
+At Adoptees Connect, we’re focused and dedicated on building lifelong relationships with one another.
+We have the opportunity to navigate this life together by planning fun activities, hosting monthly small group meetings and sharing our lives with one another .
 Adoptees Connect is where adoptee voices meet.

 This is the basis of what Adoptees Connect was founded on.

 BOARD OF DIRECTORS

 Pamela is an adult adoptee from a closed adoption, born in Waterloo, IA.
 She currently resides in Lexington, KY and considers it to be her home.
 Pamela is post reunion with both biological parents and has had many ups and downs regarding her adoptee journey.
 She shares her story at Adoptee In Recovery.
 Pamela has spent years on a healing journey and in that process her connections with other adoptees has been something that’s been extremely rewarding and beneficial to her healing.
 Pamela has 3 adult children and she’s a Team Leader for a team of caregivers in the home health field.
 To learn more about her vision for Adoptees Connect visit here.